JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 Due to limitations of the Wasm target, lifecycles:

-* skip the `CREATED` state as the application is always attached to the page,
+* Skip the `CREATED` state, as the application is always attached to the page.
-* never reach the `DESTROYED` state as web pages are usually terminated only when the user closes the tab.
+* Never reach the `DESTROYED` state, as web pages are usually terminated only when the user closes the tab.

 | Native event | Lifecycle event | Lifecycle state change |
 |--------------|-----------------|------------------------|